Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 Let's start first with a theoretical approach.

-This nitrogen, under high temperatures, will oxidize and, in contact with oxygen, will turn into No2 gas.
+This nitrogen, under high temperatures, will oxidize and, on contact with oxygen, transform into No2 gas.

-In practice, this gas is mainly produced by internal combustion engines (largely diesel) and thermal power stations.
+In practice, this gas is mainly produced by internal combustion engines (largely diesel) and thermal power plants.

 Cars and industries are therefore the biggest culprits.

-The No2 is therefore not innocent of the fact that road traffic is often polluted, particularly at rush hour.
-The latter also largely contributes to the formation of smog (cloud of pollution).
+No2 is therefore not innocent of the fact that road traffic is often polluted, particularly during rush hours.
+The latter also contributes largely to the formation of smog (cloud of pollution).

 Moreover, the AirParif organization is carrying out its 5th edition of the car-free day in the Paris region in 2019 in order to observe the correlation between nitrogen dioxide and urban traffic.

-The most marked decrease was -45%, on average over the duration of the device, so over one day.
+The most marked reduction was -45%, on average over the duration of the system, therefore over one day.

 Thanks to this study, we know the correlation between road traffic and the concentration of No2 in the air.
-There are, however, other less suspected NO2 exposure sites.
+However, there are other less suspected places of exposure to NO2.

 Where are we most exposed to NO2 pollution?

-Thus, it is the populations living near major highways that suffer the most from pollution.
+Thus, it is the populations who live near major roads who suffer the most from pollution.

-You can also be exposed to pollution at home, if you have gas-powered household appliances.
+You can also be exposed to pollution at home if you have household appliances that run on gas.

-We are talking here about appliances such as gas stoves, water heaters and oil stoves.
+We are talking here about devices such as gas cookers, water heaters and kerosene stoves.

 You can also be exposed to it from home if you are a smoker: No2 is also produced by cigarette smoke.

-You will not doubt it, this gas is therefore toxic.
+You will have no doubt, this gas is therefore toxic.
 What is more surprising is that this gas is not only toxic to humans, but also to our environment.

 What are the dangers for nature?

-Indeed, once in the atmosphere, the nitrogen dioxide will be transformed into nitric acid which will fall to the ground and in particular on the vegetation.
+Indeed, once in the atmosphere, nitrogen dioxide will transform into nitric acid which will fall to the ground and in particular on vegetation.

 This process will contribute to the acidification of soils and lakes, and to the formation of acid rain.